jennaqian/M3-Broken-Practice-Assessment/DEBUGGING.md

 - The error was failed to compile, the msg told us which line the error was on in App.js
 - Error: You should not use <Link> outside a <Router>
 - Error: Cannot read property 'name of undefined
+- Error: img in navbar wont pass in cypress

 1. Based on the information I have (error message, assertion error, line number, etc) :
    - What is the most likely cause for the bug?
 Why is this a good possible explanation?